MrNossiom/CustomDiscordRichPresence/README.md

-# CustomDiscordRichPresence
+# Custom Discord Rich Presence for npx use.
-A Custom Discord Rich Presence Script in NodeJS
+Better use with `npx`...

 To use this you need to create a Discord Application: